About the Office of Licensure and Field Placement

 - Undergraduate licensure

-- Post-baccalaureate licensure only Teacher Licensure Program (TLP) (Applications for Fall 2014 TLP are available.
-All applications must be submitted by May 1, 2014 Applications are not accepted during the summer months) An information session will be held on Wednesday, April 2, 2014 in Sullivan Building, 303A Education Conference Room at 4 pm
+- Post-baccalaureate licensure only Teacher Licensure Program (TLP) (Applications are not accepted during the summer months) An information session will be held in the Fall on Thursday, October 9, 2014 at 4:00PM in the Sullivan Building Education Conference Room 303A

 - Certificate of Advanced Graduate Studies